Dozens dead and hundreds injured as two trains crash in India

 “Spoke to Railway Minister @AshwiniVaishnaw and took stock of the situation.
 Rescue ops are underway at the site of the mishap and all possible assistance is being given to those affected,” he said in a post on Twitter.

-Rescuers are attempting to free 200 people feared trapped in the wreckage, said D.B.
-Shinde, administrator of the state’s Balasore district.
+The Howrah Superfast Express got derailed and became entangled with the Coromandel Express, South Eastern Railway authorities confirmed in a statement.

-Amitabh Sharma, a railroad ministry spokesperson, said 10 to 12 coaches of one train derailed, and debris from some of the mangled coaches fell onto a nearby track.
+Amitabh Sharma, a railroad ministry spokesperson, said 10 to 12 coaches of one train derailed, and debris from some of the coaches fell onto a nearby track.

 It was hit by another passenger train coming from the opposite direction.
-Up to three coaches of the second train also derailed.

-The collision is a “grave accident”, H K Dwivedi, West Bengal’s chief secretary told reporters.
-South Eastern Railway officials, who did not want to be named, said they fear heavy casualties, without disclosing the number of deaths.
+Up to three coaches of the second train also got derailed.
+The collision is a “grave accident”, HK Dwivedi, West Bengal’s chief secretary told reporters.

-The Coromandel Express, which runs from Kolkata to Chennai, derailed and fell on the opposite track, with many people still trapped, the reports said.

 “I can’t comment on the details right now and casualty figures.
 I was in Delhi and rushing to the accident site,” Archana Joshi, general manager for South Eastern Railways, said.

-Joshi said a large number of injured were being shifted to hospitals.
+Ms Joshi said a large number of injured were being shifted to hospitals.
 “Railway rescue teams from Kharagpur and other nearby stations have already reached the site.
 Relief and rescue are under way.”

+Rescue teams have been mobilised from Odisha’s Bhubaneswar and Kolkata in West Bengal, federal minister for railways Ashwini Vaishnaw said in a tweet.
+The death toll is expected to rise, Odisha’s chief secretary Pradeep Jena said.

+The National Disaster Response Force, state government teams, and the air force had also mobilised to respond to the incident, he added.

 Despite government efforts to improve rail safety, several hundred accidents occur every year on India‘s railways, the largest train network under one management in the world.